samaradw/pin7/.github/steps/3-pin-reply.md

 2. Reply to it using another account or use an alternate reply on your post.
 3. Hover over the reply that best answers your Discussion.
 4. Click the **✔️ Mark as answer** button to highlight it.

-Once completed, GitHub Actions will detect this and move you to the next step!
+5. Wait about 20 seconds then refresh this page (the one you're following instructions from) to automatically update to the next step.

 ---